This blog may contain affiliate links. Read our disclosure policy for more info.

 On this sailing cruise, you’ll board a 40-foot (12-meter) catamaran to explore the waters of Tamarindo Bay.
 What I love about this tour is it covers everything!
 There’s a fully stocked bar, a light meal, and lots of water toys (pool noodles, SUPs, kayaks, and snorkeling gear).

 We decided to paddle board while which was a lot of fun.
 We also saw a ton of marine life snorkeling around the boat.
-The tour was capped off with an absolutely stunning sunset we watched from the boat.
+The tour was capped off with an absolutely stunning sunset (making this like a bonus sunset cruise!) we watched from the boat.
 A perfect end to an incredibly enjoyable day!

 Overall, it’s a beautiful and incredibly luxurious way to see these whales and dolphins.
 Tours pick up at 1 pm from El Chiringuido Restaurant, which is pretty convenient if you’re staying in Tamarindo town.